James Samuel Coleman: Coleman Report

+The study cost approximately 1.5 million dollars and to date is one of the largest studies in history, involving 600,000 students and 60,000 teachers in the research sample.
+The participants were black, Native, and Mexican American, poor white, Puerto Rican and Asian students.
+This study was a driving factor in the debate for “school effects”, a debate that continues to date.
+A few major findings and controversies from the study were that black student drop rates were twice as high that of white students, and that poor home environments were a major influence to poor academic performance for minorities.

 Eric Hanushek criticized the focus on the statistical methodology and the estimation of the impacts of various factors on achievement which took attention away from the achievement comparisons in the Coleman Report.
-The study had tested students around the country, and the differences in achievement by race and region were enormous.
-The average black twelfth grade student in the rural South was achieving at the level of a seventh grade white in the urban Northeast.
+The study tested students around United States, and the differences in achievement by race and region were enormous.
+The average black twelfth grade student in the rural South was achieving at the level of a seventh grade white student in the urban Northeast.
 At the fiftieth anniversary of the report's publication, Eric Hanushek assessed the closure in the black-white achievement gap.
-He found that achievement differences had narrowed, largely from improvements in the South, but that at the pace of the previous half-century, it would take two-and-a-half centuries to close the math achievement gap.
+He found that achievement differences had narrowed, largely from improvements in the South, but that at the pace of the previous half-century, it would take two-and-a-half centuries to close the mathematics achievement gap.

 Social capital

 In Foundations of Social Theory (1990), Coleman discusses his theory of social capital, the set of resources found in family relations and in a community's social organization.
-Coleman believed that social capital is useful for the cognitive or social development of a child or young person.
+Coleman believed that social capital is important for the development of a child or young person, and that functional communities are important as sources of social capital that can support families in terms of youth development.
 He discusses three main types of capital: human, physical, and social.

 Human capital is an individual's skills, knowledge, and experience, which determine their value in society.
 Physical capital, being completely tangible and generally a private good, originates from the creation of tools to facilitate production.
 In addition to social capital, the three types of investments create the three main aspects of society's exchange of capital.

-According to Coleman, social capital and human capital are often complementary.
+According to Coleman, social capital and human capital are often go hand in hand with one another.
 By having certain skill sets, experiences, and knowledge, an individual can gain social status and so receive more social capital.

+“The interrogation by his colleague was likely very difficult to navigate as Coleman was a man who was opposed to segregation.
+It is known that when Coleman and his wife Lucille Richey brought their three children John, Tom, and Steve to a white only amusement park, outside of Baltimore.
+They attempted to enter the park with a black family and as anticipated were arrested along with approximately 300 other demonstrators”.